 Our online piano lessons are affordable and effective.
 Try Premium for maximum learning potential.

 You might have noticed that whenever we mention Chopin’s music, it’s usually his piano works.
 That’s because the majority of Chopin’s output was for solo piano.
 He was a pianist at heart, and while he did occasionally write for other instruments and ensembles, it’s his piano works that are most remembered today.

-Chopin’s piano music has been described as “pearly, subtle,” with “exquisite delicacy and liquid mellowness.”
+Frederic Chopin’s piano music has been described as “pearly, subtle,” with “exquisite delicacy and liquid mellowness.”
 He had surprisingly small hands, but those fingers were flexible, dextrous, and moved around the piano with enviable ease.
+Curious about some of his most famous pieces?
 Just look at his 24 Etudes (a set of “study” pieces, each dedicated to a particular piano technique): he ranged from close, quick finger work to expansive octaves and chords, all while maintaining a sublime sound.